 Coordinated by our cleaner Rose our cleaning team collects cans, bottles and containers around school.
 The money received for each container is donated to The Tuckerbox Ministry scheme run by Clontarf Beach Baptist Church.

 This scheme provides meals for those in need around the local area.
-In 2021 alone we donated an impressive $1969.90 to the charity.
+Up to October 2022 we have donated an impressive $3,779.70 to the charity.

 Beyond the Broncos

 CBSHS has formed a partnership with the Brisbane Broncos Indigenous Girls' Academy Program to support our indigenous girls achieve their full potential.
 The Beyond the Broncos Ambassadors Scott Prince and Justin Hodges along with former player Darius Boyd have all delivered personal development workshops to our students.

 We also have dedicated onsite staff based in our school to offer weekly support.

 CBSHS is part of the a group of thirteen schools based on or near the Redcliffe Peninsula who are working together to promote a shared identity and agreed principle of operations under the 'Respect-Commit to it' banner.